p2panda/send-to-node/README.md

 ## Usage

-Create a `.toml` file describing the operation you want to send and pipe it into `send-to-node`.
+Create a `.json` file describing the operation you want to send and pipe it into `send-to-node`.
 It will read the file from stdin, sign and encode the data and publish the entry on a node.